nikilearth/Temperature-and-Humidity-monitoring-/README.md

 ## Abstract

 This project describes an **IoT-based system** for real time monitoring of temperature and humidity.
 It utilizes the **NodeMCU ESP8266** microcontroller, a **DHT11 sensor**, and the **ThingSpeak cloud platform** to create a smart environmental monitoring solution.
 The system continuously measures environmental conditions and sends the real time data to the internet via WiFi.
-This data can then be accessed and monitored remotely via a web dashboard where ThingSpeak visualizes the readings in graphs.

 ---

 ## Components and Materials